Kggupta/DegreeMap/Server/README.md

-# TO-DO
+# DegreeMap REST API

-Add REST API server endpoints here.
+Currently, the API has no endpoints.
+They will be implemented in the next milestone